9. Tests, Examinations and Evaluations (Formerly Academic Regulation 8)

 a.
-Students cannot be required to submit or have work due during a scheduled break week, after the end of classes, e.g. on study days or during the final exam period.
-Written assignments (e.g., essays, theses) that have been assigned earlier in the term) can be due during the final exam period.
-Any such assignments must be due no later than the last day of the final exam period.
+Students cannot be required to submit or have work due during a scheduled break week, or after the end of classes, i.e,. on study days.
+For courses without a scheduled final exam, an exception to the above rule is that Written assignments (e.g., essays, theses, reports, case studies) that have been assigned earlier in the term can be due during the final exam period.
+Any such assignments must be due no later than the last day of the final exam period of the term.

 b.
 At the end of a term, at the discretion of the Department concerned, a final test or final examination may be held during the special periods set aside for this purpose.

 c.
-All final tests and final examinations held during final exam periods are scheduled by the Registrar.
-The maximum time allowed for a final test or final examination is three consecutive hours.
+All final tests and final examinations held during final exam periods are scheduled by Enrolment Services.
+The maximum time allowed for a final test or final examination is three consecutive hours except in cases where students have been granted accommodations.
+Students requesting accommodations can do so through the Fred Smithers Centre prior to the start of the exam period.

 d.
-Take-home final examinations may not be distributed until the last day of classes.
-Due dates for take-home final examinations are scheduled by the Registrar.
+Take-home final examinations may not be distributed until the first day of the formal examination period.
+Due dates for take-home final examinations are scheduled by Enrolment Services.

 e.
 According to their local time, students will not be required to write tests or examinations within the teaching period or final exam period prior to 8:30 am or after 10 pm.
 Students will not be required to write more than two exams per day (between 8:30 am and 10 pm), and students shall not be required to write more than six hours of exams per day.